 This is how many of us view God’s sovereignty.
 We think that because He is all-powerful, He always uses His power and controls every detail.

-And this view of “sovereignty” is used to support the idea of predestination, that God decides who goes to heaven and who goes to hell and that He compels us to do whatever He wants us to do.
+And this view of “sovereignty” is used to support Calvinism and the idea of predestination, that God decides who goes to heaven and who goes to hell and that He causes us to do whatever He wants us to do.
 (In fact, Calvinists build their whole theology on this wrong view of sovereignty.)
 If you end up in hell, it’s because He wanted you there . . . because He always does what He wants.
 We don’t have any real free-will because He is all-powerful and always using His power.
 "After all," they wrongly reason, "if He didn't control everything then He wouldn't really be 'in control,' if He didn't cause everything then He wouldn't be God."
 (These are a Calvinist's assumptions about how God has to work in order to be God!
 And they build their theology around these kinds of assumption, misunderstandings, and their own reasoning.)

 And this view is also used to support the idea that He controls every detail on earth.
 If there is a tornado, it is because He put it there.
 He decided the exact path and who would be destroyed and who wouldn’t.
 He puts the cancer there and causes it to grow or not grow.
 He decides if a child should be born with a handicap or abnormality.